machaao/machaao-samples/index.rst

 With our unique learnings in the conversational space from processing over 2.5B+ messages from end consumers in addition millions of active devices in our collective app ecosystem.

-We see there is a gap between good chat bots and end users, alleviated now by the removal of Discover feature by Facebook.
+We see there is a gap between good chat bots and end users due to the nature of current messaging eco-systems.

-We aim to bridge this gap between great chatbots and end users!
+We aim to bridge this gap between "great" chatbots and end users!

 How it Works?
 =============================================================================